-Ron Badock always referred to Codge as ‘Codgee’ – in fact he was probably known as Codgee in the 2/4th.
+Ron Badock always referred to Codge (pronounced ‘Codgee’). – in fact he was probably known as Codgee by the boys of 2/4th.

-He was the son of Albert ‘Bert’ Wilfred Thorns and Amy Matilda (nee Paterson) who married 1917, Boulder.
+Codge was the eldest of four children born to Albert ‘Bert’ Wilfred Thorns (son of Albert Thorns and Emma Sibley) and Amy Matilda (nee Paterson) who married 1917, Boulder.
 Codge was last recorded residing with them at 23 President Street, Kalgoorlie.
 Bert Thorns and his brothers were born in Gympie and moved to the WA Goldfields with their parents Emma and Albert Thorns – grandparents to Codge.

 We believe Bert and Amy named their first born son Arthur Stanley after Bert’s two brothers Arthur John Vivian Thorns who died WW1 France 29 Jul 1916 and A. H. ‘Stanley’ Thorns who died in 1918 with 51st Battalion.
 We believe both Arthur and Stanley had served with Militia prior to enlisting.